Chat History

 Chats vs Chat Groups

-Fetching Chats and Chat Groups
+Fetching Chats & Chat Groups

 1curl -G https://api.hume.ai/v0/evi/chats \